MateusSantos14/SUMO-trace-visualization-and-drone-insertion/readme.md

 # Vehicle Simulation

-This repository contains a Python-based simulation framework for tracking vehicles and drones within a specified environment.
-The simulation reads vehicle trace data from an XML file, supports dynamic interaction with vehicles, and can generate both visual and data outputs.
+This repository contains a Python and Sumo based simulation framework for tracking vehicles and drones within a specified environment.
+The simulation reads vehicle trace data from an XML file, and can generate both visual and data outputs.

 ## Features